 The Division of Enforcement in not accepting applications at this time.
-Below is information about becoming a conservation officer and the hiring process that is currently in progress.
+Below is information about becoming a conservation officer.

 Conservation Officers provide public safety, resource and recreation protection response to all field operations for which the DNR Division of Enforcement is held responsible in accordance with applicable statutes, regulations and policies.

 - Must possess a valid MN Peace Officer's License; or be eligible to be licensed by the MN Peace Officers Standards and Training Board (POST) prior to the time conditional offers are made; or complete basic police training and be certified as a full-time peace officer in a state or federal law enforcement agency with which Minnesota has reciprocity and pass the P.O.S.T.
 Board reciprocity exam by the time conditional job offers are made.

 - Knowledge of fish and wildlife identification, habitat and other related environmental sciences.